The Web address of this

 partner prefer familiar discomfort over the risks of new beliefs, experiences, and

 behaviors?
-A common false-self wound is excessive fear of the unknown, which is a symptom of
+A common psychological wound is excessive fear of the unknown.
+This is a symptom of

 your Higher Power.